pezkuwichain/pezkuwi-sdk/substrate/bin/utils/subkey/README.md

 # Subkey

 Subkey is a commandline utility included with Substrate.
-It allows generating and restoring keys for Substrate based chains such as Polkadot, Kusama and a growing number of parachains and Substrate based projects.
+It allows generating and restoring keys for Substrate based chains such as Pezkuwi, Kusama and a growing number of parachains and Substrate based projects.

 `subkey` provides a few sub-commands to generate keys, check keys, sign messages, verify messages, etc...